bentlema/puppet-tutorial-pe/tutorial/01c-Provision-Training-Containers.md

 No matter, we push on!

-### Setup ENV variable with your BASEDIR ###
+### Setup environment variable with your BASEDIR ###

 I don't know where you've cloned this puppet-training repo to on your workstation.
-So, let's make our lives simpler, and set an ENV variable to contain the absolute path to your working tree (top level of the repo)
+So, let's make our lives simpler, and set an environment variable to contain the absolute path to your working tree (top level of the repo)

 Make sure your current working directory is the top level of the puppet-training repo, and then just type this:

+If using Windows:

+   * Need to put instructions here for Windows users (but I dont own a Windows system to test on)
+   * For now, if using Windows, you'll just have to type out the full absolute path where you see **${BASEDIR}** referenced below.

+If using a bash shell (Linux or Mac OS X):

 ```
      export BASEDIR=$(pwd)